Font Psychology: How to Pick the Right Typeface for Your Brand

 Combining contrasting font styles is also an excellent way to establish font hierarchy.

-Font hierarchy refers to how content is presented visually to let readers know where to look and in what sequence to do it.
+Font hierarchy refers to how content is presented visually to let readers know where to look and the sequence.

 You can use an ornate serif typeface for your headline to grab the reader’s attention while using a sans serif typeface in the body of your content to make it more readable.

 Alternatively, you can use a big and bold sans serif typeface for the headline and then a serif typeface for the body text.
-This can help readers distinguish the hierarchy between the headline and the content without making the design bland.
+This can help readers distinguish the headline and content hierarchy without making the design bland.

 5. Consistency is key